DerrickSamuel2/simple-notes-application-188099/notes_app_frontend/README-NEXT.md

 How to run:
 - Development: npm run dev (binds to 0.0.0.0:3000)
-- Development (preview-safe): npm run dev:start (prevents preview runners from appending extra args)
+- Development (preview-safe): npm run dev:preview (prevents preview runners from appending extra args)
 - Build: npm run build
 - Start: npm start (binds to 0.0.0.0:3000)

 Port/Host:
 - We set HOST=0.0.0.0 and PORT=3000 via cross-env in package.json.
-- Avoid passing flags like --host/--port from your runner.
-If your platform automatically appends them (e.g., npm run dev -- --port ... --host ...), use "npm run dev:start" instead.
+- Do not pass unsupported flags like --host.
+If your platform automatically appends them (e.g., npm run dev -- --port ... --host ...), use "npm run dev:preview" instead.
 - Readiness log: Next.js will print "ready - started server on 0.0.0.0:3000" when dev server is healthy.

 Routes: